lsst/LDM-493/_formats.rst

 All :ref:`user guides <guides>` are produced with Sphinx.
 Although not required, other documentation classes should be preferably produced with Sphinx as well.

-Sphinx is an ideal documentation generator for Data Management.
+Some of the reasons Sphinx was chosen as DM's documentation generator include:

-Sphinx and reStructuredText are implemented in Python, which again matches the DM technology stack.
+- Sphinx and reStructuredText are implemented in Python, which matches the DM technology stack.
-Since reStructuredText is plain text, Sphinx projects integrate well with Data Management's Git-based development workflow.
+- Since reStructuredText is plain text, Sphinx projects integrate well with Data Management's Git-based development workflow.
-Through Python APIs, both Sphinx and the reStructuredText markup language are thoroughly extensible, giving the :ref:`TechDocs team <techdocs>` opportunity to engineer solutions that both improve developer efficiency, and improve the quality of documentation.
+- Through Python APIs, both Sphinx and the reStructuredText markup language are thoroughly extensible, giving the :ref:`TechDocs team <techdocs>` opportunity to engineer solutions that both improve developer efficiency, and improve the quality of documentation.
   For example, Sphinx is able to introspect Python code to build API reference documentation.

 The DM Documentation Architecture uses two types of Sphinx projects, depending on the document class.
 These are :ref:`single-page projects <formats-sphinx-documents>` for narrative documents, and :ref:`multi-page projects <formats-sphinx-guides>` for user guides.